johnridesabike/bikewalklife/posts/2021/10/biking-for-coffee-coffeeneuring-2021-trip-2.md

   alt: 'Biking for Coffee #2'
   caption: ''
 external_link: ''
+excerpt: >
+  This is the second video in my Biking for Coffee series.
+For this year's Coffeeneuring Challenge, I'm documenting each of my rides on video to show what a typical bike ride looks like in my community.

 ---
 This is the second video in my Biking for Coffee series.
 For this year's Coffeeneuring Challenge, I'm documenting each of my rides on video to show what a typical bike ride looks like in my community.